Highlights of the Program

 - Advancing biodiversity through grants, farmer-to-farmer dialogue, and stronger policies that support footprint reduction and regenerative adoptions

-- Clarifying biodiversity goals through land sharing or sparing, defining meaningful diversity, and shaping finance mechanisms that reward regenerative ecosystem benefits
+- Clarifying biodiversity goals through land sharing or sparing, aligning meaningful diversity with finance mechanisms that reward regenerative ecosystem benefits

 - Expanding soil biodiversity and reducing carbon footprints across commercial and urban settings while demonstrating soil health’s importance beyond farms